williewheeler/finance-demos/README.md

 # finance-demos

-**Disclaimer: This is not financial advise.
+**Disclaimer: This is not financial advice.
 Do your own research.
 Use at your own risk.**

 Notebooks for financial experiments.